Prescription drug prices in the United States: Orphan drugs

 Drug companies can price new medicines, particularly orphan drugs, i.e. drugs that treat rare diseases, defined in the United States as those affecting fewer than 200,000 patients, at a cost that no individual person could pay, because an insurance company or the government are payors.

 Congress passed the Orphan Drug Act (ODA) in 1983 to incentivize pharmaceutical companies to research rare disease states like acquired hemophilia A and glioblastomas.
 Prior to the ODA, the FDA approved 34 orphan drugs.
 After the passage of the ODA, the FDA approved upwards of 500 orphan drugs in the decade to follow; successfully achieving the goal of increasing FDA approved orphan drugs.

 An orphan drug may cost as much as $400,000 annually.
 Monopolizing orphan drugs has proven to be a very profitable strategy for drug companies; rare diseases have few patients so heavy investment into marketing is not needed and patients rarely have other options.
 Furthermore, a majority of orphan drugs (93%) are covered by insurance payers.
 In the face of continued criticism, drug company executives defend this practice by noting that high cost allows the company to produce the drug for the very few patients who need it, and that most patients with very rare disorders rarely require any treatment at all.

 Targeting orphan drugs may sometimes fail.
 For example, Glybera was a $1 million injection used to treat a rare metabolic deficiency, but was removed from the market due to lack of demand.
 However, there are many examples of orphan drug targeting proving to be a very profitable model for pharmaceutical companies.
-For example, Alexion Pharmaceutical, Inc. released Soliris in 2007 with an indication for a rare blood disorder.
+For example, Alexion Pharmaceuticals, Inc. released Soliris in 2007 with an indication for a rare blood disorder.
 Treatment with Soliris costs roughly $410,000 per year, and has led to $2.8 billion in total sales in 2016, even with a patient base of only 9,000 people.